GMorse19/PollPosition/README.md

 A polling/voting app centered around creating an event with multiple choices that users can add to and then vote on.

 I began this project, mostly, to practice manipulating and working with multiple relational resources in an API.
-I also wanted to create something that my fellow aspiring coding enthusiasts could use to stay in touch with each other.
+I also wanted to create something that my fellow aspiring code enthusiasts could use to stay in touch with each other.

-### Event list
+### Poll list
 ![EventList](SubjectList.png)

 I figured what better way to do this than to build an app for scheduling coding practices or hackathons.

-Poll Position(working title) is designed to display a user created event event that multiple people can add choices to, anonymously vote on and then tally the votes and see what selection will be chosen for the event date.
+Poll Position(working title) is designed to display a user created event that multiple people can add choices to, anonymously vote on and then tally the votes and see what selection will be chosen for the event date.

 ### Choice list
 ![ChoiceList](ChoiceList.png)